Robinhood, Applovin jump as S&P 500 reshuffle boosts index entrants

 Gold prices fell 1.6% on Monday, and futures dropped more than 2% after U.S. President Donald Trump said gold bars would not face tariffs, easing supply concerns.

-Crude prices steadied following the extension of the pause on higher tariffs between the United States and China, which helped soothe some concerns over a hit to global economic growth in the world’s two largest oil consumers.
+Crude prices were down even after the extension of the pause on higher tariffs between the United States and China.

 Potentially weighing on the oil market, Trump and Russian President Vladimir Putin are due to meet in Alaska on Friday to discuss an end to the war in Ukraine.